-The key market risk drivers of our non-trading portfolios are SGD and USD interest rate positions.
-The economic value impact of changes in interest rates was simulated under various assumptions for the non-trading portfolio.
-The economic value changes were negative SGD 156 million and SGD 239 million (2015: negative SGD 250 million and SGD 425 million) based on interest rate changes of 100 basis points and 200 basis points respectively.
-The negative economic value impact declined in December 2016 mainly due to a refinement of the behavioural assumptions for current account balances.
+The key market risk drivers of our non-trading portfolios are Singapore Dollar and US Dollar interest rate positions.
+The economic value impact of changes in interest rates was assessed with plausible rates movements and characteristics of the non-trading portfolio assets and liabilities.
+The economic value changes based on the worse of an upward or downward parallel shift in the yield curve of 100 basis points and 200 basis points were negative SGD 1,221 million and negative SGD 2,311 million (2016: negative SGD 156 million and SGD 239 million) respectively.
+The decline in embedded value in 2017, assuming a rise in interest rates, was mainly due to refinement of behavioural assumptions of key assets and liabilities such as current and saving accounts and residential mortgages.